opengauss-mirror/docs/content/en/docs/Developerguide/refresh-materialized-view.md

 ## Precautions<a name="en-us_topic_0283136612_en-us_topic_0237122161_en-us_topic_0059777447_s3a6fd145e83b4e61a22dabdcf32ac282"></a>

--   Full refreshing can be performed on both full and incremental materialized views.
+-   Full refreshing can be performed on both full and fast-refresh materialized views.
 -   To refresh a materialized view, you must have the SELECT permission on the base table.

 ## Syntax<a name="en-us_topic_0283136612_en-us_topic_0237122161_en-us_topic_0059777447_sbe280a5c331e4b75969129444d341882"></a>